 Flight Management System

-One of the key components of avionics in a modern airliner is the Flight Management System (FMS).
-An FMS reduces the flight crew’s workload and enhances safety by automating a wide variety of in-flight tasks.
-However, following the “garbage in – garbage out” principle, an FMS is only as good as the data that is input by the pilot.
+The Flight Management System (FMS), a key component of a modern airline avionics, reduces the flight crew’s workload and enhances safety by automating many in-flight tasks.
+However, an FMS relies on the data input by the pilot.
 Pilot data entry errors, especially in performance and navigational data, are potential contributing factors to accidents.

 Standard phraseology reduces the risk that a message will be misunderstood and aids the read-back/hear-back process so that any error is quickly detected.
-Ambiguous or non-standard phraseology is a frequent causal or contributory factor in aircraft accidents and incidents.
+Ambiguous or non-standard phraseology is a frequent factor in aircraft accidents and incidents.

-In an effort to align procedures relating to published altitude restrictions on Standard instrument Departure (SID) and Standard Terminal Arrival (STAR), we collaborated with the International Federation of Air Line Pilots’ Associations (IFALPA) to jointly prepare a separate follow-on survey for airline pilots.
-The 2015 2nd edition of the Phraseology Conflict – SIDs/STARs survey report (pdf) on potential misunderstanding is an extension of the 2011 Phraseology Survey.
+In an effort to align procedures relating to published altitude restrictions on Standard instrument Departure (SID) and Standard Terminal Arrival (STAR), we collaborated with IFALPA on a survey for airline pilots which resulted in the 2015 edition of the Phraseology Conflict – SIDs/STARs survey report (pdf)

 This edition tackles the Phraseology Conflict: SIDs/STARs survey report on potential misunderstanding as an outcome of the survey to identify risks associated with the problem, taking into account the inconsistent implementations of SID/STAR provisions globally – leading to the development of harmonized recommendations that address those risks.

-Together with the International Federation of Air Line Pilots' Associations (IFALPA) and the International Federation of Air Traffic Controllers’ Associations (IFATCA), we have prepared on-line surveys regarding communication issues.
-These focused on the non-use of ICAO standard phraseology.
-A report was published presenting analysis and results of all surveys as well as identifying areas where established phraseology, or local phraseology, has been, or has the potential, to be misunderstood.
+Together with IFALPA and IFATCA, we have prepared on-line surveys regarding communication issues and non-use of ICAO standard phraseology.
+This report presents these surveys results and identifies areas where established phraseology, or local phraseology, has been, or has the potential, to be misunderstood.